Freedom University: Founding and early years, 2011-2014

 Freedom U opened in Athens, Georgia, on October 9, 2011, as a direct response to legislative actions to exclude undocumented students from access to Georgia's public universities.
-Founding faculty began consulting with local undocumented students, community leaders, and various local and national activists and organizations, including Atlanta's Georgia Undocumented Youth Alliance and Athens' Economic Justice Coalition.
-After hearing from affected youth that they most desired to be continuing their education, the professors decided to open a school.
+Local undocumented students, community leaders, founding faculty, UGA students, and various local and national activists and organizations, including Atlanta's Georgia Undocumented Youth Alliance and Athens' Economic Justice Coalition began to organize a response to the policy.
+After hearing from affected youth that they most desired to continue their education, a community leader had the idea to open a school.
 Professors and students came up with the name Freedom University to honor the history of Southern Freedom Schools and their instrumental role in the civil rights movement.

 Classes took place on Sundays in undisclosed donated spaces throughout Athens because the KKK had threatened the fledgling school.
 Members of the UGA and Athens communities arranged transportation and raised money for textbooks.

 Writer Junot Diaz sat on the advisory board of this first incarnation of Freedom University, helping to publicize its existence and mission on the national stage.
 By spring 2014, all four founding professors ceased being involved with Freedom University, three of the four leaving for posts at Ivy League universities.